 Winkler’s films have dealt largely with the world of culture and the arts.
 His work has included short experimental films (Doodle Film and Travel Log); films on crafts and the graphic arts (In Praise of Hands and Bannerfilm); on theatre (Breaking a Leg – Robert Lepage and the Echo Project); on social history (The Summer of ’67); and, notably, a series of films on Canadian literary figures, collected under the overall title “Poets: A Sestet.”
 These documentaries provide a film record of six cultural pioneers who helped lay the foundations for modern Canadian writing.
 They include F.R.
 Scott: Rhyme and Reason; Poet: Irving Layton Observed; and films on Al Purdy, Earle Birney, Ralph Gustafson, and P.K.
 Page.

 Winkler’s later films include Tomson Highway: Thank You for the Love You Gave, a biographical profile of the remarkable native-Canadian playwright; The Diva in Winter, on the great Canadian contralto Maureen Forrester; A Red Carpet for the Sun, on the life and career of poet Irving Layton; and A Voice for All Seasons, a profile of the brilliant young Quebec contralto Marie-Nicole Lemieux.
-In 2004-2005 Winkler directed Moshe Safdie: the Power of Architecture, a portrait of the distinguished Canadian-Israeli architect, and The Pines of Emily Carr, based on the musical composition by Canadian composer Jean Coulthard (described by the Toronto Globe and Mail as “a film both stark and stirring”).
-He also co-directed The Colour of Memory: Conversations with Guido Molinari, a contemplative portrait of the Quebec artist, filmed during the last months of his life (“a surprisingly intimate and personal profile… quiet and thoughtful” – Montreal Gazette).
-All three of these films were featured at the 2005 International Festival of Films on Art in Montreal, and the film on Moshe Safdie was declared Best Educational Film.
+In 2004-2005 Winkler directed Moshe Safdie: the Power of Architecture, a portrait of the distinguished Canadian-Israeli architect, and The Pines of Emily Carr, based on the musical composition by Canadian composer Jean Coulthard.
+He also co-directed The Colour of Memory: Conversations with Guido Molinari, a contemplative portrait of the Quebec artist, filmed during the last months of his life .

 2007 saw the release of Ode to a Requiem, featuring a performance of Mozart’s Requiem by the Quebec based ensemble Les Violons du Roy, along with a consideration of the work’s history and musicology.
-It was premiered at the International Festival of Films on Art in Montreal in 2007, was broadcast on CBC’s Opening Night, and received two Gemini nominations. (“Engaging, excellent, and educational” – The Toronto Globe and Mail.
-“Gorgeous to look at, and gorgeous to listen to” – The Ottawa Citizen).
-This film was followed by Suzie LeBlanc: A Musical Quest, which focused on soprano Suzie LeBlanc’s quest for and performance of traditional Acadian music, and, in 2011, by Margaret & Evergon, the story of a unique artist-model collaboration between a photographer and his mother.
+This film was followed by Suzie LeBlanc: A Musical Quest, which focused on soprano Suzie LeBlanc’s quest for and performance of traditional Acadian music, and, in 2011, by Margaret & Evergon, recounting the intriguing story behind a unique series of larger than life nude photographs the artist took of his elderly mother.
+Winkler’s complete filmography is available in the Films section.